Infrastructure will service and inter-connect private members’ areas and guest or public areas. Settlement Image ~ Conceptual only

 Within the settlement car movements will be kept to a minimum and be speed-limited.
 Walkways, bicycles and electric vehicles will be encouraged for internal transport.
 Consideration will be given to cost, toxicity and necessity of dirt, gravel or bitumen.
 There will be a pool of communal vehicles for external use and specified car parking areas.

 Of high priority in our vision is permanent running, abundant and good quality water for supply and recreation.
-Consideration will be given to purchasing a property with a large existing lake or the potential for the construction of dams.
+The land that Kanjini Co-Op has purchased has a large existing lake and also the potential for the construction of dams.